Cfomodz/tiefling/README.md

 Move your mouse to change perspective.
 If it feels choppy, adjust the `Render Quality` in the menu.

+## VR

-To view images in real 3D, mirror your computer screen to your VR headset.
+To view images in neat 3D, mirror your computer screen to your VR headset.
 [Virtual Desktop](https://www.vrdesktop.net/) works well.
 Switch to `Half SBS` or `Full SBS` in the Tiefling menu, then do the same in Virtual Desktop.
 Works best in fullscreen.
 Switch back to normal view in Virtual Desktop to adjust settings.

+You can also drag the VR cursor from left to right on the whole image to adjust 3D Strength / IPD.

 ## Options